-In June the International Journal of Drug Policy (IJDP) will publish a special section entitled Social Studies of Addiction Concepts, edited by Professor Suzanne Fraser, head of Curtin University’s Social Studies of Addiction Concepts (SSAC) program.
+In June the International Journal of Drug Policy (IJDP) will publish a special section entitled Social Studies of Addiction Concepts, edited by Professor Suzanne Fraser, head of Curtin University’s Social Studies of Addiction Concepts (SSAC) program, and Associate Professor Helen Keane, based at ANU.
 The articles in this issue will be drawn from the Social and Legal Studies of Addiction Concepts symposium, which was held in October 2016 at the Monash Law Chambers in Melbourne, Australia.
 Topics covered in the symposium included: Australian drug courts; marginalised youth and alcohol and other drug treatment; addiction screening tools; compulsory drug detention in China; and drug-related ‘public opinion’.

 Two articles to appear in the special section are:

 - Challenging the addiction/health binary with assemblage thinking: A qualitative analysis (David Moore, Kiran Pienaar, Ella Dikes-Frayne and Suzanne Fraser)

 - Addiction stigma and the biopolitics of liberal modernity: A qualitative analysis (Suzanne Fraser, Kiran Pienaar, Ella Dilkes-Frayne, David Moore, Renata Kokanovic, Carla Treloar, Adrian Dunlop).

 Both articles draw on recent interviews with people who self-identify as living with an alcohol and other drug ‘addiction’, ‘dependence’ or ‘habit’.